OleksandrPavloshchuk/slowpoke-arithmetics/README.md

 In every case if argument is not parsable decimal number, it is treated as zero.
 If you try to divide by zero, method throws an exception.
-Precision is the maximum number of additional digits, that may be added during division action.
-It's implemented in order to avoid possibly division period.

 January 15, 2015